printfalling/reptile-server/README.md

 Way of application:

+### reptile-server.py

+This file is the mail file of the server

 1. apply get approach, and post approach

 > In get approach, if will return an index html, which contains four blocks.
 The first block is used for enteringthe given e-mail;